pricees/chi/README.md

 chi
 ===

-Minalist Go web framework for funzies and exploration
+Minimalist Go web framework for funzies and exploration